Media Communications Mesh#

 Media-Communication-Mesh

-The Media Communications Mesh (MCM) enables efficient, low-latency media transport for media microservices for Edge, Edge-to-Cloud, and both private and public Cloud environments.
+Media Communications Mesh enables efficient, low-latency media transport for media microservices in Edge, Edge-to-Cloud, Private Cloud, and Public Cloud environments.
 The framework creates a secure, standards-based media data plane for inter-microservices communications using a new media proxy leveraging the Media Transport Library (MTL) and adds the necessary microservices control-plane communications infrastructure to implement any media control protocol.

-• Framework Introduction: MCM is a framework designed for low-latency media transport.
-It caters specifically to Edge, Edge-to-Cloud, and Cloud environments, connecting media microservices.
+• Framework Introduction: Media Communications Mesh is a framework designed for low-latency media transport.
+It caters specifically to Edge, Edge-to-Cloud, and Cloud environments, by connecting media microservices.

-• Purpose: Its main role is to establish a secure media data plane for inter-microservices communication.
-This ensures media can be reliably transmitted across different cloud environments.
+• Purpose: Its main role is to establish a secure data plane for media, allowing communication between microservices.
+This ensures media can be reliably transmitted across different environments.

 • Technological Basis: The Media Transport Library (MTL) helps form the media data plane, and a control-plane communications infrastructure adds support for media control protocols.